JetBrains-Research/bio-docker-images/README.md

 # docker-images
-Repository of Docker images used by JetBrains Research Biolabs
+Repository of Docker images used by JetBrains Research Biolabs, see https://hub.docker.com/u/biolabs